Wales Council of the Blind

 Usually defined as people aged 65 and over (although definitions vary)

-Optic atrophy eye condition
+Optic neuropathy eye condition

 Optical character recognition (OCR) software technology